GetShortstack/docs/docs/full.md

 Use `override` to sync the changes.

-To override your local changes with those saved to your Shortstack account, override your local:
+To override your local changes with those saved to your Brev account, override your local:

 ```zsh
 stack override local